shenwei356/perfect-bioinformatic-tools/README.md

 Recommended

 - Optionally outputting in stderr and/or a file.
-- Progress bar for a list of files/jobs
+- Showing a progress bar for a large number of files/jobs and estimating time of arrival (ETA).

 Log details